 How long have you been a massage therapist?

 I have been a Licensed Massage Therapist in the State of Iowa since August 1999.
 I received my diploma from Eastwind School of Holisitic Healing in Iowa City.
 Five years prior to that I offered the complementary modalities of Reflexology and Reiki.

 Do you have to take Continuing Education classes to renew your license?

 To maintain my license in the State of Iowa, I need continuing education units.
-I have completed continuing education in Zero Balancing (Certified in 2004), CranioSacral Therapy, Touch for Health Muscle Balancing, Heated Stone Massage, Cupping & Gwa Sha, Focused Touch Shiatsu, Aromatherapy and Bach Flower Remedies.
+I have completed continuing education in Zero Balancing (Certified in 2004), CranioSacral Therapy, Specialized Kinesiology, Touch for Health Muscle Balancing, Heated Stone Massage, Cupping & Gwa Sha, Focused Touch Shiatsu, Aromatherapy and Bach Flower Remedies.

 Still have questions?
 Please contact Healing Arts at 641-224-2577.